Turning Real Estate Leads into Loyal Clients

 Mid-Range • more leverage

 Use one simple playbook.
-The first 72 hours cover speed to lead and segmentation.
-Days three to ninety deliver your twelve touch cadence across calls, texts, and high value content.
-After closing you switch the contact to a three year client advocate track with annual home checkups, small Direct Mail Marketing touches, and semi annual emails that keep you top of mind without feeling noisy.
+The first 72 hours cover speed to lead, segmentation, and immediate next steps.
+Days four to thirty deliver helpful content, value checks, buyer or seller education, and light personal follow-up.
+Days thirty-one to ninety keep the conversation alive without making every message sound urgent.
+After closing, move the contact to a three-year client advocate track with annual home checkups, small Direct Mail Marketing touches, and semiannual emails that keep you top of mind without feeling noisy.

 Lead conversion hygiene checklist:

-• Verify that every new lead receives a live five minute contact attempt and log the outcome each day.
+• Verify that every new lead receives a fast live contact attempt and that the outcome is logged.

-• Check the CRM for unassigned tasks or lapsed follow-ups so no one falls into a silent gap.
+• Check the CRM for unassigned tasks, stale notes, or lapsed follow-ups so no one falls into a silent gap.

-• Confirm that every new lead is tagged correctly as buyer, seller, or investor with a clear source.
+• Confirm that every new lead is tagged correctly as buyer, seller, investor, past client, or sphere contact.

 • Review key metrics from your Email Marketing for Real Estate Agents automation sequences each week.

-• Audit your Retargeting, Contextual & Digital Advertising audience lists to ensure all new leads are added.
+• Audit your Retargeting, Contextual & Digital Advertising audience lists to ensure eligible leads are added.

 • Document at least three personal facts about each motivated lead so future touches feel tailored.

-• Check the database for leads entering the ninety day mark and move them into long term nurture.
+• Check the database for leads entering the 90-day mark and move them into long-term nurture.

 KPI Focus Target Action

 LCC rate Measures how many new leads become closed clients.
-1.5% to 3% Review scripts, extend follow-up, and tighten the five minute contact rule.
+Track monthly Review scripts, extend follow-up, and tighten the fast-response contact rule.

-Reply time Tracks average minutes from a new inquiry to your first live reply. < 5 min Add instant alerts, auto texts, or team coverage so new leads never sit.
+Reply time Tracks average minutes from a new inquiry to your first live reply.
+Lower is better Add alerts, auto texts, or team coverage so new leads never sit unnoticed.

 Referral rate Shows what share of closed clients comes from past clients and your sphere.
-15% to 25% Increase post closing emails, Direct Mail Marketing touches, and social thank you posts.
+Track quarterly Increase post-closing emails, Direct Mail Marketing touches, and relationship-based social posts.

 What Successful Real Estate Agents Are Reading